abigailcfreeman/Banking-App-with-Keycloak-Authentication/README.md

 * Java Versión 18.0
 * Maven
 * SpringBoot Web
+* KeyCloak Security

 ## Installation
 ***
-You will need to use postman to access the endpoints
+You will need to use postman to access the endpoints, you will also need to be authorized

 ## Diagram